siriinthira/finalProject/README.md

 **3. Interact and Rate:** After engaging in a conversation or collaboration, rate the interaction using the star system.
 Your feedback helps others gauge the quality of connections, while also helping to build your own reputation in the community.

 **4. Grow Your Network:** As you engage with others, skillsX recommends more potential connections based on Consine Similarity.
-This continuous cycle of connection and feedback ensures a rich, engaged community where people share and learn from each other.

 **5. Update Your Profile:** Keep your profile up-to-date with your latest achievements, skills, or interests.
 This allows other users to see your growth and stay current on your expertise.